Misterbabou/gptwol/README.md

 - Add or Delete Computer
 - Computers status check with ping request
 - Very low power usage (20 mb RAM)
+- Check if IP and MAC provided are valid

 ## Special configuration you can change